stendler/grub-fde/README.md

 ## ToDo

 - add an `install` command to mount esp, backup the old efi file, copy the new one, and set `efibootmgr` ?
+- detect needed filesystem modules and only load the necessary ones
+- is it possible to pack modules into the memdisk and compress them?